7 Digital Transformation Trends in Healthcare for 2023

 Ever since Apple announced the official launch of CareKit and ResearchKit in 2016 to go along with their Apple Watch Series 3, one point was quite clear: wearable devices would play a huge role in how we think about our health and how we act on it.
 When Apple starts new thinking - the entire world pays attention.
 And then tags along.

-In 2019, wearable devices allow users to share their health records in real time, and receive quicker, more accurate diagnoses.
+In 2023, wearable devices allow users to share their health records in real-time and receive quicker, more accurate diagnoses.
 In some cases, they even allow users to manage their conditions on the go.